tantaman/tantaman.github.io/content/2022-08-23-why-sqlite-why-now.md

 In another way, it is an awful choice because it doesn't have a sync protocol nor does it support eventual consistency.

 So is it great or is it awful?
-Let's take a little journey through a few stops to see how all this plays out and why I'm bullish on `sqlite`.
+Let's take a little journey through a few stops to see how all this plays out.

 1. [Enabling the relational model for more use cases](#enabling-the-relational-model-for-more-use-cases)
 2. [Respecting the consistency needs of data](#respecting-the-consistency-needs-of-the-data)